Toronto—Scarborough

 Toronto—Scarborough was a federal electoral district represented in the House of Commons of Canada from 1925 to 1935.
 It was located in the east end of the city of Toronto, in the province of Ontario.
-This riding was created in 1924 from parts of York East riding and consisted of the portion of the City of Toronto east of a line described as starting at the intersection of Pape Avenue with the northern boundary of the city, and following Pape Avenue, Danforth Avenue, Greenwood Avenue, Queen Street East, and then following the alignment of Knox Street south to Lake Ontario.
+This riding was created in 1924 from parts of York East and York South riding and consisted of the portion of the City of Toronto east of a line described as starting at the intersection of Pape Avenue with the northern boundary of the city, and following Pape Avenue, Danforth Avenue, Greenwood Avenue, Queen Street East, and then following the alignment of Knox Street south to Lake Ontario.
+The district's eastern boundary Victoria Park Ave, thus it did not actually contain any part of modern day Scarborough.

 The electoral district was abolished in 1933 when it was redistributed between Broadview, Danforth, and Greenwood electoral districts.

 Members of Parliament

 This riding has elected the following members of Parliament: